MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strength-advanced-options.md

 ## Certificate-based authentication advanced options

-In the [authentication method policy](how-to-certificate-based-authentication.md#step-3-configure-authentication-binding-policy), you can configure whether certificates are bound in the system to single-factor or multifactor authentication protection levels, based on the certificate issuer or policy OID.
+In the [Authentication methods policy](how-to-certificate-based-authentication.md#step-3-configure-authentication-binding-policy), you can configure whether certificates are bound in the system to single-factor or multifactor authentication protection levels, based on the certificate issuer or policy OID.
 You can also require single-factor or multifactor authentication certificates for specific resources, based on Conditional Access authentication strength policy.

-By using authentication strength advanced options, you can further restrict sign ins to an application by requiring  a specific certificate issuer or policy OID.
+By using authentication strength advanced options, you can require a specific certificate issuer or policy OID to further restrict sign-ins to an application.

 For example, Contoso issues smart cards to employees with three different types of multifactor certificates.
 One certificate is for confidential clearance, another for secret clearance, and a third is for top secret clearance.
-Each one is distinguished by properties of the certificate, such as Policy OID or issuer.
+Each one is distinguished by properties of the certificate, such as policy OID or issuer.
 Contoso wants to ensure that only users with the appropriate multifactor certificate can access data for each classification.

 The next sections show how to configure advanced options for CBA by using the Microsoft Entra admin center and Microsoft Graph.